msuzoagu/TerraformOperationalResources/README.md

 ## Make Commands
 List of available commands is displayed via `make list`

-1. *make tf-operational-resources*: adds operational resources
+1. __make tf-operational-resources__: adds operational resources

-	+ relies on the presence/absence of `env=${arg}` flag.
+	+ relies on the presence/absence of `env=${arg}` flag

-	+ when `env` flag is not set, a single aws account setup is presumed and only a single set of operation resources are created in account specified by __.profile__ section of configuration file
+	+ when `env` flag is not set, a single aws account setup is presumed and only a single set of operation resources are created in account specified by *.profile* section of configuration file

 	+ when `env` flag is set, a multiple aws accounts setup is presumed and a unique set of terraform operational resources is created.
 For example, if `env=dev` then this command creates a statebucket, a logbucket, and a locktable
-		* these operatonal resources are created in the account specified in the __.${env}.log.profile__ section of the configuration file.
+		* these operatonal resources are created in the account specified in *.${env}.log.profile* section of configuration file
 		* the assumption is that all terraform operational resources (state buckets, log buckets, kms keys, and lock tables) are created in a separate AWS log account

-2. *make tf-state-role*: creates a role users must assume to READ/WRITE terraform state
+2. __make tf-state-role__: creates a role users must assume to READ/WRITE terraform state

 	+ requires a `setup` flag which must be one of "single" or "multiple"
-		* if a single account setup, role is created in account specified by __.profile__ section of configuration file
+		* if a single account setup, role is created in account specified by *.profile* section of configuration file

-		* if multiple account setup, role is created in account specified by the __.log.profile__ section of configuration file
+		* if multiple account setup, role is created in account specified by the *.log.profile* section of configuration file

 	+ requires StateBucketArns and LockTableArns exported in `make tf-operational-resources`
 			- when multiple accoount setup, edit template to include all StateBucketArns and LockTableArns; example provided in template

-3. *make group*: creates a group users must belong to in order to assume the role created by `make tf-state-role`
+3. __make group__: creates a group users must belong to in order to assume the role created by `make tf-state-role`

+	+ requires a `setup` flag which must be one of "single" or "multiple"
+		* if a single account setup, group is created in account specified by *.profile* section of configuration file

+		* if multiple account setup, group is created in account specified by the *.log.profile* section of configuration file

-4. *make user*: creates and adds a user to the group created by `make group`
+4. __make user__: creates and adds a user to the group created by `make group`

+	+ requires a `setup` flag which must be one of "single" or "multiple"
+		* if a single account setup, group is created in account specified by *.profile* section of configuration file

+		* if multiple account setup, group is created in account specified by the *.log.profile* section of configuration file

-5. *make tf-log-bucket-policy*: adds bucket policy to terraform log buckets
+5. __make tf-log-bucket-policy__: adds bucket policy to terraform log buckets

+	+ relies on the presence/absence of `env=${arg}` flag
+	+ see notes under *make tf-operational-resources*

-6. *make tf-state-bucket-policy*: adds a bucket policy to each state bucket created by `make tf-operational-resources`
+6. __make tf-state-bucket-policy__: adds a bucket policy to each state bucket created by `make tf-operational-resources`

+	+ relies on the presence/absence of `env=${arg}` flag
+	+ see notes under *make tf-operational-resources*
 	+ uses output(s) exported by `make tf-operational-resources`

-7. *make tf-workload-role*: adds a role to a workload account
+7. __make tf-workload-role__: adds a role to a workload account

+	+ relies on `env` flag to determine what workload account role grants access to

 8. *make tf-workload-policy*: adds policy to group created by `make group`

+	+ relies on `env` flag to determine what workload account to create policy for